freeskylier/lier/Making-Sure-Lantern-Is-Genuine.md

 ## "getlantern" lookalikes

 Also notice that "getlantern.org" looks a lot like "getIantern.org" (with a capital "i" in place of the lowercase "l") and also looks a lot like "getlantem.org" (with an "m" in place of the "rn"), especially with certain fonts.
-Team Lantern has bought up all these lookalike domains, as well as registered the lookalike usernames on GitHub, Twitter, and other sites, to stop harmful impersonation.
+Team Lantern has bought up all these lookalike domains, as well as registered the lookalike usernames on GitHub, Twitter, and other sites, to prevent harmful impersonation, but you should beware that this trick can still show up in other places.

 ## getlantern.org Official Mirror